 Thank you for showing an interest in booking a commission.
-Due to high demand Becky’s waiting list is approximately 3 years long.
+Becky is currently accepting commissions with a waiting list of approximately 3-6 months.

-Becky’s “secure list” is maintained at 6 months long, it is booked via an online form with all the information about your commission and contact details and confirmed with a 20% deposit.
+To register your interest in a commission please click the link below, Becky will then contact you a few months ahead of when she will be able to complete the order and ask you to fill in an online booking form.
+This will gather all the information about your commission and contact details and is confirmed with a 20% deposit.
 Once you are booked onto this waiting list the price scale for your commission will not change, you are provided with an estimated date of completion and photographs will be arranged.

 Prices for commission drawings are dependent on a number of factors including the complexity of the subject, whether a background or additional items within the image are required, the number of subjects in the drawing, it’s size and the media used (drawings in colour including coloured pencil for A4 or smaller or pastel for A3 or larger are subject to 25% additional fee due to the increased time this takes).
 The following table is provided as a guide, for a more detailed quote please contact Becky.